rifmj/protofolio/docs/examples/basic.md

 let spec = MyApi::asyncapi();
 ```

-## Enhanced Message Attributes
+## Enhanced Message Attributes ✨

-Example with all message attributes:
+Example with all message attributes - let's see what's possible:

 ```rust
 use protofolio::AsyncApi;